mozilla/burnham/README.md

 ### burnham-bigquery

-We also developed a new test suite based on the [pytest][pytest] framework that dynamically generates tests.
+We also developed a test suite based on the [pytest][pytest] framework that dynamically generates tests.
 Each test runs a specific query on BigQuery to verify a certain test scenario.

 The test suite code is located in the [bigquery][bigquery] directory. 📊